 Unless you have been living under a rock, I’m sure you have heard of the aforementioned companies.
 These companies worked crazy hard to create a memorable brand which is why you remember their name.

-You need to create a name that is the perfect combination between your personality and if possible, provides a clue as to what you plan on offering to your customers.
+You need to create a name that is the perfect combination of your personality and if possible, provides a clue as to what you plan on offering to your customers.
 Now, there has always been debate on that last part because honestly, if you create a killer product people WILL remember your name (i.e. Google, Nike, etc.).

 So how do you want to be remembered?
 Below are some tips on how to create your business name.